Legal

 HOUSING LAW: helping tenants in landlord-tenant and subsidized housing cases.

-FAMILY/IMMIGRATION LAW: helping survivors of domestic violence in Civil Protection Orders, family law cases (like custody and divorce), and immigration cases (like VAWA self-petitions, U visas, and SIJS), plus helping custodial and non-custodial parents in child support cases.
+FAMILY LAW: helping survivors of domestic violence in Civil Protection Order and family law cases (like custody and divorce) and helping custodial and non-custodial parents in child support cases.

 PUBLIC BENEFITS LAW: helping individuals facing problems with getting or keeping public benefits, like TANF, Food Stamps, and Medicaid.